Brayzonn/MEDHUB/README.md

 ## 🖌️ Styles

-This project uses **Tailwind CSS** for styling, enhanced with custom configurations(index.css) and global styles.
+This project uses **Tailwind CSS** for styling, enhanced with custom configurations and global styles.

 ## 🔗 API Integration